The Real Life of Sebastian Knight

 The Real Life of Sebastian Knight is the first English-language novel by Vladimir Nabokov, written from late 1938 to early 1939 in Paris and first published in 1941.
 A work centred on language and its inability to convey any satisfactory definition, it has been identified as a forerunner of the postmodernist novel.

 A new start

 Nabokov's first major work in English was written hastily in Paris while the author sat in the bathroom, his valise set across a bidet as a writing desk.
 It had been preceded by nine earlier novels in Russian, written under the pen name V. Sirin, and shares with them a preoccupation with the problems of living in exile and of adaptation.
-This, Nabokov's first novel under his own name, was published by New Directions Publishers in the US and by Editions Poetry London in the UK, in 1941 and 1943 respectively, it sold slowly.
+This, Nabokov's first novel under his own name, was published by New Directions Publishers in the US and by Editions Poetry London in the UK, in 1941 and 1945 respectively, selling slowly.
 After the success of Lolita it was republished in 1959, this time to wide critical acclaim.